Last Updated onIs Siloam Sauna the best jjimjilbang in Seoul?

 Perhaps, all the healing properties in the building and the climate/ air-controlled room has something to do with the sleep you experience at Siloam.
 What I experienced was exceptional for what it was in a dorm-like accommodation.
 I had a very deep and restful sleep, more than I’ve ever experienced in a hotel.

-There are rooms for Sleepers vs. Snorers
+4. Rooms for Sleepers vs. Snorers

 Here’s the funny but kinda cool part…